QiufangMa/AgentImpact2YANG/draft-xxx-yang-agent-challenges.md

 A promising direction for partially addressing gap in {{comprehension}} is to refactor YANG‑based network operations into AI‑invocable tools using the Model Context Protocol (MCP).
 Instead of requiring an AI agent to generate raw YANG instance data directly, which is prone to hallucination or exhibits non-determined behavior, the agent invokes an MCP tool with structured parameters.
 By shielding agents from low-level syntax and model complexity, this abstraction layer reduces the agent’s burden of understanding complex YANG schemas and mitigates the risk of generating invalid configuration data.

-The applicability of MCP to network management is discussed in {{I-D.yang-nmrg-mcp-nm}}.
 Industry open-source exploration is emerging towards this direction, e.g., gNMIBuddy {{gNMIBuddy}} provides a toolkit to wrap gNMI and OpenConfig YANG data models based network operations, designed primarily for LLMs with MCP integration.

 ## Semantic Enrichment via Knowledge Graphs and Semantic Metadata